simonmichael/hledger_site/Mobile-apps.md

 Entering expenses on the spot using a mobile device can be convenient.
 One of the challenges is finding apps that focus on making this efficient.
-Here are some I have used, add any others here that you find useful.
+Here are some I have used, add any others that you find useful.

 1. [expense](http://ela.build/expense) (iOS)
    * minimal interface only for expense tracking.
 CSV export supported